 Farming isn’t just about managing crops and livestock.
-Like any other business, it also involves paying taxes.
+Like any other business, it also involves paying federal income tax.
 Farms that operate as sole proprietors, trusts, partnerships, limited liability companies (LLCs), and S corporations use Schedule F to report their farming income and expenses.

 What Is Schedule F?

-Schedule F is the IRS form used to report money earned from:
+Schedule F is the Internal Revenue Service form used to report money earned from: